Yes Please!: Reception

 Author John Warburton in his book Hallelujah!: The Extraordinary Story of Shaun Ryder and Happy Mondays said Yes Please! was "slammed by the critics as anodyne, uninspired and pedestrian", while author Lisa Verrico in her book High Life 'N' Low Down Dirty: The Thrills and Spills of Shaun Ryder wrote that "[e]ven the weekly press [...] had to concede that ...Yes Please! had its highlights".
-The staff at Q said the band were "back on the case" and "against all odds, they've pulled it off again".
+The staff at Q said the band was "back on the case" and "against all odds, they've pulled it off again".
 The staff at Melody Maker called it "actually pretty good.
 At best, we're talking about the oceanic funk of late, late Can; at worst, a typically tropical soundtrack to the Mondays' expensive vacation".
 The NME said that despite the band's attitude over the preceding two years, "they're back again, unflinching and honest and sick after their own shaggy fashion".

-For Trouser Press, Doug Brod and Michael Krugman said that due to the rift between Ryder and his bandmates, the album "often feels like a document of a band at odds with itself — the sprightly dance tracks clash with Shaun’s deeply bent mindfuck wordiness".
+For Trouser Press, Doug Brod and Michael Krugman said that due to the rift between Shaun Ryder and his bandmates, the album "often feels like a document of a band at odds with itself — the sprightly dance tracks clash with Shaun's deeply bent mindfuck wordiness."
 Doug Iverson of The Blade saw the album as a regression, with the band's energy being compromised by Frantz and Weymouth.
 Spin's Al Weisel, on the other hand, saw it as a "kinder, gentler" release, aided by the band and Frantz and Weymouth sharing a "similar philosophy: 'Who needs to think when your feet just go?
-Cardew said it was "steeped in age and regret, haunted by a 30-year-old Shaun Ryder who surveys the wreckage of his life and doesn’t like what he sees".
-In a review for Select, journalist Andrew Harrison saw as "so disappointing", describing it as an "unwieldy collision of beach-barbie niceness with the products of Shaun Ryder's depraved extracurricular activities".
+Cardew said it was "steeped in age and regret, haunted by a 30-year-old Shaun Ryder who surveys the wreckage of his life and doesn't like what he sees."
+In a review for Select, journalist Andrew Harrison saw it as "so disappointing", describing it as an "unwieldy collision of beach-barbie niceness with the products of Shaun Ryder's depraved extracurricular activities".

 Yes Please! peaked at number 14 in the UK, selling 30,000 copies in its first week of release.
 By the end of the year, sales stood at 50,000.
 The album also charted at number 99 in Australia.
-"Stinkin Thinkin" charted on the US Billboard charts at number one on Dance Club Songs, number 15on Dance Singles Sales, and number 21 on Alternative Airplay.
+"Stinkin Thinkin" charted on the US Billboard charts at number 1 on Dance Club Songs, number 15 on Dance Singles Sales, and number 21 on Alternative Airplay.
 It also appeared at number 31 in the UK.
-"Sunshine and Love" peaked at number five on the Dance Club Songs chart in the US, and at number 62 in the UK.
+"Sunshine and Love" peaked at number 5 on the Dance Club Songs chart in the US and at number 62 in the UK.
 Yes Please! was included in Pitchfork's 2010 list of "ten career-killing albums" of the 1990s.